VorosMusic/BlueGlockenspiel/README.md

 This repository contains the HISE project, scripts, and image files for the Vörös Music "Blue Glockenspiel" virtual sample instrument.

-All of scripts contained in this project are released under the GPL v3 license, or a GPL compatible license (see LICENSE.md for details).
+All of scripts contained in this project are released under the GPL v3 license, or a GPL compatible license (see License.txt for details).

 If you want use this for your own project I would wish you'd change the UI to create a clear distinktion between yours and this release!